J-B-Mugundh/Gmart/README.md

 ## 🚀 Getting Started

-Follow these steps to set up and run the **Ratna Supermarket** project on your local machine:
+Follow these steps to set up and run the **ShopEZ: E-commerce Application** project on your local machine:

 ### Prerequisites